steamclock/debug-menu-android/README.md

 class MainActivity : AppCompatActivity() {
     @DebugAction(title = "Scoped action")
     fun scopedGlobalAction() {
-        // can access MainActivity's state
+        // can access MainActivity's state, is called when the onClick for the debug button is invoked }
-    }

     override fun onCreate(savedInstanceState: Bundle?) {